 Before we look at the types of shingles offered, let’s look at why asphalt shingles might be best for your roof.

 Affordability.
 Asphalt shingles offer quality and extended lifespans.
-For overall performance, asphalt shingles are for economic to install, repair, maintain, and replace due in part to their resistance to extreme hot and cold, winds, and even fire.
+For overall performance, asphalt shingles are economical to install, repair, maintain, and replace due in part to their resistance to extreme hot and cold, winds, and even fire.

 Quick Turnaround.
-The installation for asphalt shingles is simple with quick turnaround times.
+The installation of asphalt shingles is simple with quick turnaround times.
 Many times the installation is timely, effective, and completed in a single day